A Spatio-Temporal Dirichlet Process Mixture Model on Linear Networks for Crime Data: Application

-We computed a multitype pairwise correlation function between spatial cluster centers from the two crime types.
-From Figure~\ref{fig:int_am_pie}, we observe that the centers of the two crimes (red triangles) are close in Q3 of 2018 and Q3 of 2019.
-Indeed, the pcf plot (see Figure~\ref{fig:scatterandpcf}b) takes values exceeding 1 at certain spatial distances ($r<2500$), indicating an attraction tendency.
-In contrast, we observe that the centers of the two crimes have a repulsive pattern in Q1 of 2019 (Figure~\ref{fig:int_am_pie}), and the computed pcf values drop below 1 at around $r>2500$.
+We computed a multitype pairwise correlation function between spatial cluster centers from the two crime types by using the \texttt{linearpcfcross.inhom} function from the \texttt{spatstat.linnet} package.
+From Figure~\ref{fig:int_am_pie}, we observe that the centers of the two crimes (red triangles) are close in Q3 of 2018 and Q2, Q3 of 2019.
+Indeed, the pcf plot (see Figure~\ref{fig:scatter_cc}g) takes values exceeding 1 at certain spatial distances ($r<2500$), indicating an attraction tendency.
+In contrast, we observe that the centers of the two crimes have a repulsive pattern in Q4 of 2019 (Figure~\ref{fig:int_am_pie}), and the computed pcf values drop below 1 at around $r>2500$.
 These results indicate that robbery and theft crime clusters are more concentrated in the fall when both peak and become more dispersed in other seasons with lower crime activity.

+To study the association between the two crime types, we also fit a spatio-temporal conditional autoregressive (CAR) model \citep{lee2021carbayesst} by regressing the log-transformed robbery intensity on the log-transformed theft intensity, where both intensities are obtained using the convolution kernel estimator \citep{rakshit2019fast}.
+For the spatio-temporal regression, we use a $64\times64$ spatial grid, where each pixel is associated with an estimated intensity value at 8 time points corresponding to quarterly intervals over a two-year period.
+We provide details of the spatio-temporal CAR model and its implementation in the supplementary material.
+We observe that the regression coefficient is significantly positive, indicating that theft has a positive impact on robbery.
+Furthermore, autocorrelation parameters are statistically significant, suggesting the presence of spatial and temporal autocorrelation in the relationship between the two crime types.